How do stores pick up after one disaster while prepping for another?

 It’s a daunting time not just for residents in these hurricane zones, but for the major retailers who must rebuild in one region while preparing for a potential catastrophe in another.
 Target, for example, sustained serious damage to some of its stores in Texas during Harvey, but must now also focus on making sure Florida is prepared.

-"We're tracking Irma and making sure our team members are safe and informed of what to do when the storm hits," Jenna Reck, a spokesperson for Target, told NBC News, adding that the company is also making sure local stores are heavily stocked with the various items people need during a natural disaster, including "bottled water, food, and flashlights."
+"We're tracking Irma and making sure our team members are safe and informed of what to do when the storm hits," Jenna Reck, a spokeswoman for Target, told NBC News, adding that the company is also making sure stores are heavily stocked with the various items people need during a natural disaster, including "bottled water, food and flashlights."

 Track the Storm, Stock the Shelves